-Sobriety can be profound, exposing and even painful.
+Sobriety can be profound, exposing, and even painful.
 Sensations of the body, thoughts in our mind.
-Becoming aware can be a challenging.
+Becoming aware can be challenging.
 How we tame wild thoughts and allow space for processing, is a highly personal thing.
 Maybe it’s meditation, running, cycling, being with nature.

 I encourage us all to have guts – respect our choice to be sober, find our ways to tackle the hard stuff, filtering out the unhelpful patterns.
-To do so allows us to evolve and progress, to be more patient, calm and centred.
-Basically it allows us to be happier humans. ❤️
+To do so allows us to evolve and progress, to be more patient, calm, and centered.
+Basically, it allows us to be happier humans. ❤️

 If you’re “sober curious” …